 Source: United Kingdom UK Parliament (video statements)

-The Petitions Committee has scheduled a debate relating humanitarian obligations and Gaza.
+The Petitions Committee has scheduled a debate relating to the sale of fireworks.

 Find petitions you agree with, and sign them: https://petition.parliament.uk/